Hot Cocoa Cookies

 Instructions

 - Add the eggs and vanilla extract.
-Stir until well combined.
+Mix until well combined and fragrant.

-- Pour in the melted (and slightly cooled) chocolate, and stir until the chocolate is mixed in.
+- Pour in the melted, slightly cooled chocolate.
+Stir until the chocolate is incorporated with the other wet ingredients.

-- In another bowl, measure in the flour, cocoa powder, baking soda and salt.
-Whisk together.
+- In a separate bowl, measure the flour, cocoa powder, baking soda and salt.
+Whisk together to incorporate..

-- Measure the dry ingredients into the wet, stirring until just combined.
+- Pour the dry ingredients into the wet, and mix until just combined.

-- Measure in the dark chocolate chunks, and gently fold them into the batter.
+- Measure the chocolate chips into the batter, and gently fold them in with a rubber spatula.

 - Remove from the oven, and cool slightly, then enjoy!